Inference from gated first-passage times

 In both examples illustrated in Fig.~\ref{fig:schematic}, the first-passage time statistics carry invaluable information, but are inaccessible to direct measurement.
 In such scenarios, a crucial challenge is to reliably \emph{infer} these statistics and other fundamental properties of interest.

 In this Letter, we address this challenge and solve it.
-First, we show how the first-passage time density can be inferred from gated observations, which can e.g., be used for the inference of the diffusion coefficient.
+First, we show how the first-passage time density can be inferred from gated observations via a model-free formalism, which upon specification of the underlying laws of motions can be further used to infer physically meaningful parameters (e.g., the diffusion coefficient).
 Second, using the joint knowledge of the gated (observed) and ungated (inferred) first-passage time densities, we establish that the overlooked \emph{short-time regime} of the gated detection time distribution can be leveraged to obtain the gating rates.

 \emph{Modeling gated processes.---}We start by modeling a gated process consisting of two independent components.
-First, an underlying process $X_{n_0}(t)$, initially at $n_0$, modeled as a continuous-time Markov process on a discrete set of states.
+First, an underlying process $X_{n_0}(t)$, initially at $n_0$, modeled as a continuous-time Markov process.
 Second, a gate modeled by a two-state continuous-time Markov process, that intermittently switches between an `open' active ($A$) state and a `closed' inactive ($I$) state.
 This gate accounts for the additional constraint that needs to be satisfied for the task of interest to be completed.
 The gate switches from state $A$ to $I$ at rate $\alpha$, and from $I$ to $A$ at $\beta$.
 For $\sigma_0, \sigma \in \{A,I\}$, we define $p_{t}(\sigma|\sigma_0)$ to be the probability that the gate is in state $\sigma$ at time $t$, given that it was in state $\sigma_0$ initially (see SI for an explicit formula \cite{SI}).
 Also, let $\pi_A=\beta / \lambda$ and $\pi_I=\alpha / \lambda$ denote the equilibrium occupancy probabilities of states $A$ and $I$ respectively, where $\lambda=\alpha+\beta$ is the relaxation rate to equilibrium.

 The central quantity of interest in our Letter is the first-passage time $T_f(m|n_0)$, which is the time taken for $X_{n_0}(t)$ to reach state $m$ for the first time, and we denote its probability density by $F_t(m|n_0)$.
 In many scenarios the first-passage time is not directly measurable, and instead we can only measure the detection time $T_d(n_0,\sigma_0)$, of a reaction or threshold crossing event.
 We denote by $D_t(n_0,\sigma_0)$ the probability density of $T_d(n_0,\sigma_0)$, which is the first time the underlying process is \emph{detected} in some target-set $\mathcal{Q}$, given that the initial state of the composite process (underlying + gate) is initially at $\{n_0,\sigma_0\}$.